little-red-rover/lrr-docs/docs/assembly.md

 ## Body Assembly

-At the base of the circuit board, there are cutouts for the motor mount to slot into place.
+There are cutouts for the motor mount in the base of the circuit board.
 Insert the circuit board into the gap...

 ![Inserting the circuit board into the motor mount](./_images/assembly/before_mounting_motor-resize.webp)